vektorlab/pyvideo2/content/posts/stuart_mitchell__operations_research_and_optimization_in_python_using_pulp.md

 Speakers: [Stuart Mitchell]
 Tags: [graphviz, kiwipycon, kiwipycon2009]
 ThumbnailUrl: 'http://a.images.blip.tv/Kiwipycon-StuartMitchellOperationsResearchAndOptimizationInPython689-252.jpg'
-Title: '"Stuart Mitchell - Operations research and Optimization in Python using Pulp"'
+Title: 'Stuart Mitchell - Operations research and Optimization in Python using Pulp'
 ---
 Operations research and optimization in Python using Pulp